Pont du Gard: Description

 The bridge has three tiers of arches made from Shelly limestone and stands 48.8 m high.
-The aqueduct formerly carried an estimated 40000 m3 of water a day over 50 km to the fountains, baths and homes of the citizens of Nîmes.
-The structure's precise construction allowed an average grade of 1 cm in 182.4 m.
-It may have been in use as late as the 6th century, with some parts used for significantly longer, but a lack of maintenance after the 4th century led to clogging by mineral deposits and debris that eventually stopped the flow of water.
+The aqueduct formerly carried an estimated 40000 m3 of water a day over 50 km to the fountains, baths and homes of the citizens of Nemausus (Nîmes).
+The structure's precise construction allowed an average gradient of 1 cm in 182.4 m.
+It may have been in use as late as the 6th century, with some parts used for significantly longer, but lack of maintenance after the 4th century led to clogging by mineral deposits and debris that eventually stopped the flow of water.

-After the Roman Empire collapsed and the aqueduct fell into disuse, the Pont du Gard remained largely intact due to the importance of its secondary function as a toll bridge.
-For centuries the local lords and bishops were responsible for its upkeep, in exchange for the right to levy tolls on travellers using it to cross the river.
-Over time, some of its stone blocks were looted, and serious damage was inflicted on it in the 17th century.
+After the Roman Empire collapsed and the aqueduct fell into disuse, the Pont du Gard remained largely intact with a secondary function as a toll bridge.
+For centuries the local lords and bishops were responsible for its upkeep, with a right to levy tolls on travellers using it to cross the river.
+Over time, some of its stone blocks were looted, and serious damage was inflicted in the 17th century.
 It attracted increasing attention starting in the 18th century, and became an important tourist destination.
-It underwent a series of renovations between the 18th and 21st centuries, commissioned by the local authorities and the French state, which culminated in 2000 with the opening of a new visitor centre and the removal of traffic and buildings from the bridge and the area immediately around it.
+A series of renovations between the 18th and 21st centuries, commissioned by local authorities and the French state, culminated in 2000 with opening of a new visitor centre and removal of traffic and buildings from the bridge and area immediately around it.
 Today it is one of France's most popular tourist attractions, and has attracted the attention of a succession of literary and artistic visitors.